jcweiss2/pmoa_tts/survival_analyses/README.md

-The `survival analysis` folder contains code for performing survival analysis on embeddings of textutal time series that have been generated.
+The `survival_analysis` folder contains code for performing survival analysis on embeddings generated from textual time series data.